Key Takeaways

 Social Media Posts

-For platforms like Twitter with character limits, be aware that what you dictate might exceed the limit.
+For social platforms with character limits, be aware that what you dictate might exceed constraints.
 Speak concisely and use commands like "hashtag" before relevant terms.
+Many 2026 AI keyboards now have platform-specific modes that automatically format your voice input for Instagram captions, LinkedIn posts, or other social contexts.

 I've found that voice input is particularly useful for brainstorming sessions.
 Speaking my ideas aloud helps me generate content more fluidly than typing, and the AI keyboard captures it all for later refinement.